dflock/duncanlock.net/content/posts/tech/how-to-create-thumbnails-for-pdfs-with-imagemagick-on-linux.rst

 :slug: how-to-create-thumbnails-for-pdfs-with-imagemagick-on-linux
 :date: 2013-11-18 20:05:38
 :tags: linux, pdf, imagemagick, howto
+:meta_description: How to create image thumbnails for PDFs, on Linux, using ImageMagick - a simple explanation, with examples.

 To create image thumbnails from a PDF document, run this in a terminal window: